skitsanos/foxx-builder/README.md

 ![CI/CD Pipeline](https://github.com/skitsanos/foxx-builder/workflows/CI/CD%20Pipeline/badge.svg)
 ![Code Quality](https://github.com/skitsanos/foxx-builder/workflows/Code%20Quality/badge.svg)

+> [!WARNING]
+> **Foxx Builder is deprecated and no longer under active development.**
+>
+> ArangoDB removed Foxx microservices in ArangoDB v4.0, released as part of the Arango Contextual Data Platform v4.0 GA in March 2026.
+Because Foxx Builder is built specifically for Foxx, there will be no further feature development or long-term maintenance for this project.
+>
+> Existing Foxx services can continue to run on supported ArangoDB 3.x installations.
+If you are moving to ArangoDB v4.0 or later, plan to migrate your Foxx logic into external application services using an official ArangoDB driver.

 Build powerful database-driven microservices with **foxx-builder** – the modern, convention-based framework for ArangoDB Foxx.

 ## What is Foxx?